-I am excited to bring you another Bright Arrow Coach Spotlight, featuring Natalie Siston.
+I am excited to bring you another Bright Arrow Coach Spotlight, featuring Lisa Kaplin.
 I hope you enjoy getting to know our coaches and getting a glimpse into their personalities and coaching style.
 All of our coaches are highly trained, experienced, certified, and hand-selected for our clients.
 Serving as executive or leadership team members for organizations of all sizes, our coaches have walked in your shoes.
 Bright Arrow coaches spent decades navigating the business landscape and successfully climbing the corporate ladder prior to entering the executive coaching field.
 Our coaches have experienced the same volatilities and uncertainties, complexities, and ambiguities prevalent in most organizations today.

 Let’s get to know Lisa Kaplin, Bright Arrow Coach.